rwdevlead/terraform-codespaces/labs/lab_09_deploying_mulitple_resources_with_for_each/GITHUB/github.md

 terraform apply
 ```

-Compare the count-based and for_each-based repositories in GitHub:
+Compare the difference between the `count`-based and `for_each`-based repositories in GitHub:
-- Notice how the for_each repositories have meaningful names based on map keys
+- Notice how the `for_each` repositories have meaningful names based on map keys
 - Observe how the resources are referenced differently in the state file

+To get a better look, use the `terraform state list` command to display the resources managed in state.
+See how the `for_each` have meaningful names, where the `count`-based resources are named based on the index.

+> If you get the error `403 Resource not accessible by personal access token []`, make sure your token has sufficient permissions to your account.
+For `labels`, make sure you have write permissions to `Issues`.

-### 6. Add Branch Protection Rules Using For_Each
+### 6. Add Branch Protection Rules Using `For_Each`

-Create a cross-product of repositories and branch patterns with nested for_each:
+Create a cross-product of repositories and branch patterns with nested `for_each`:

 ```hcl
 # Branch protection rules created with for_each